 The new TOS on this will be in place shortly but in a nutshell there will be stages to how any violations will be dealt with.
 Anyone determined to be in violation of the new policies on Cyberbullying, Harassment, Flaming and/or Trolling (all to be defined later in this article) will be given the following (in order): A written warning to cease and desist.
-There will be no more than 3 written warnings in a calendar year permitted before a one year site ban is put on the member’s ID.
-After that year the member would be permitted back with full privileges.
+There will be no more than 3 written warnings in a year permitted before a permanent or one year site ban is put on the member’s ID.
+In the case of a one year ban, the member would be permitted back with full privileges.
 However, just one more warning upon return will result in a permanent ban.

 LJ and FB (EF sponsored pages) conversations:

 Politeness is always in order.
 That does not mean respectful disagreement is unacceptable.
 People have different opinions and views and that is fine and free speech is always permitted but the language used should always be respectful and, obviously, no name-calling is ever okay.

 The subject of the conversation should be clear so that those entering into the discussions will know what they are getting into.
 Not everyone wishes to partake in a conversation on (for example) genres or technical writing skills whereas many others would be delighted.
 Make sure you title the thread properly.

 No one should enter such discussions simply to stir up trouble.
 If you don’t wish to hear contrary opinions on a subject, do not join in the conversation!